kayjay1c6b/MSFS2024_AutoFPS-by-kayJay_1c6/README.md

 ## Developer notes

-I am a web developer and I am no expert in the language or technics in which this mod is written but i have taken an attempt to make it work with new sim and improve it.
-But i wanted to contribute to the community with this since it has made a huge difference for me in MSFS 2020 and the MSFS's performance isn't great.
-Upon first tests I realized that again it makes huge difference and works even better than in MSFS 2020 (for me) and I wanted to give this opportunity to everyone.
-I also made changes for those who fly in vr as for us this app had very limited use before.
-Also I have a newborn son at home so I don't have much time to make this perfect.
-So there might be some bugs or problems as I couldn't test this properly but it works great for me and I intend to further work on the app, fix bugs and improve it in my limited time as I think I understood it quite well.
+I am a web developer, but I am not an expert in the language or techniques used to create this mod.
+Nevertheless, I took it upon myself to adapt the app for the new simulator and enhance it where possible.
+My goal was to contribute something valuable to the community, as this app has made a significant difference for me in MSFS 2020.
+With MSFS 2024's performance being less than ideal, I wanted to bring the same (or better) experience to others.

+In my initial tests, the modified app proved to be even more effective in MSFS 2024 than it was in MSFS 2020—at least for me.
+I also made some changes to improve functionality for VR users, as the app's utility in VR had previously been quite limited.

+I worked on this project under tight time constraints, as I have a newborn at home and limited availability.
+As a result, there may still be some bugs or issues that I couldn’t fully test.
+However, it has performed well for me so far, and I plan to continue developing, debugging, and improving the app as my schedule permits.
+I believe I now have a good understanding of how it works.

+If you find the app helpful and would like to support further development—or if you'd simply like to show your appreciation—please consider buying me a coffee:
 ##
-If you are happy with this app and want to support my efforts with further development of this app or you just want to thank me consider buying me a coffee:
+If you find the app helpful and would like to support further development or you’d like to support my work, consider buying me a coffee!
 [![Buy Me a Coffee](https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png)](https://www.buymeacoffee.com/kayjay1c6b)
 ##
 ## Download